brimdata/zed/docs/commands/zq.md

 #### 3.4.2 Splitting Schemas

-Another common approach to dealing with the schema-rigid limitation of Parquet is to create a separate file for each schema.
+Another common approach to dealing with the schema-rigid limitation of Arrow and Parquet is to create a separate file for each schema.

 `zq` can do this too with the `-split` option, which specifies a path to a directory for the output files.
 If the path is `.`, then files